MarcDiethelm/xtc/README.md

 - docs: node setup & new project setup
 - docs: building with grunt
-- docs: config and dev/prod modes, templating: assets variable vs. env block helper
+- docs: config and dev/prod modes, templating: assets include vs. assets path variable vs. env block helper
 - use config.js for grunt paths
 - Finalize a version that just provides Terrific support.
 - Then focus on the advanced features